It’s a Wonderful Mary Bailey — The Extraordinary Woman Who Saved George (More Than Once)

 She was ahead of her time and even with the limitations she faced as a woman in the 1940s, she was the savvy adult who played a role in keeping George Bailey from failure.

-Mary had that rare combination of both visionary and implementor skills that we see in certain leaders.
-Most people excel in one or the other but not both.
+We see this in certain leaders, but most people excel in one or the other but not both.

 Mary Knew What She Wanted and How to Get It

 It seemed that her husband George knew what he wanted.
 He spouted off about it to anyone who would listen.
-But his vision and big plans ended up being pipe dreams that he couldn’t manifest.
+But he never managed to manifest his vision and big plans.

-Perhaps her goals were not considered lofty but she accomplished every one of them with no obstacle insurmountable and always with a smile on her face.
+Perhaps her goals were not considered lofty but she accomplished them with no obstacle insurmountable and always with a smile on her face.

-Let’s be honest — getting a college degree, raising four children, rehabbing a large run-down house, running a branch of the USO, keeping George Bailey in line, and rescuing him from financial ruin and prison, Mary was nothing short of a superhero.
+Getting a college degree, raising four children, rehabbing a large house by herself, running a branch of the USO, keeping George Bailey on track, and rescuing him from financial ruin and prison, Mary was a superhero.

 Mary had what business professionals today call Emotional Intelligence, but her communication and relational skills were far beyond EQ.